Usually when considering private versus public school, parents will have one or more factors that concern them.

 School Size and Class Size

 can be correlated to a school’s ability to execute on its academic goals.
 Basically, when a school gets too big, it can become burdensome to administer.
-Students and programs may fall into the cracks.
+Students and programs may fall through the cracks.
 But a school that is too small may not have enough money to support specialized programs.
 Class size is another factor that parents will look into when considering private or public school.
 How many children will the classroom teacher be responsible?
 What is the overall student to teacher ratio?
 Usually, the smaller the class size, the more attention each individual student will receive.

 at school and the general school environment is another factor that parents use to decide whether or not to keep their children in public school or move them into private school.
 Many public schools have perfectly safe environments, yet in some school districts, children may be safer in private schools.
 Some of this may have to do with the fact that private schools may pick and choose who they enroll, therefore keeping their classroom milieu safer.